Cambridge-ICCS/FTorch/examples/4_MultiIO/README.md

 cmake --build .
 ```

+(Note that the Fortran compiler can be chosen explicitly with the `-DCMAKE_Fortran_COMPILER` flag,
+and should match the compiler that was used to locally build FTorch.)

 To run the compiled code calling the saved MultiIONet TorchScript from Fortran,
 run the executable with an argument of the saved model file:
 ```